This mid century hutch was a great deal for only fifteen dollars! The reason it was so cheap? The glass in one of the doors was broken.

 A putty knife and needle nosed pliers were helpful to remove the glass in the mid century modern hutch.

 This is how the glass was held in place in the hutch.
 I took a picture of the hinges so that I would know how to reattach them when the time was right.
-(It’s a good thing I took this picture—I am so hinge challenged)
+Tip: take pictures that will enable you to reassemble your project.

 When you buy thrift store furniture, you never know what it’s been through or where it has been stored.
 TSP is a great cleaner/degreaser to remove grease, grime and nicotine.
 Look how dirty the water is in the bucket.

-I planned on leaving the mcm hutch this dark blue, but it wasn’t the color I was intending.
+Thinking that I would leave the mcm hutch a dark blue, however, it wasn’t the color I was intending.
 I actually got the color mixed up with another oops blue.

 Did you notice that the hutch was missing shelves?
 They were glass and were broken when it arrived to my home.
 In all honesty I have no idea if they were already broken, or if they broke when there was a “load” shift in the truck.
 I had no idea the shelves were glass when I bought it, or I would have transported them separately.
 In the bottom image, you can see the difference in the colors of the blue paint.